Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Results on the two-dimensional Hubbard model

-Figure~\ref{fig:number_density_6x6} presents the number densities obtained by WV-HMC.
-We also include the results obtained by ALF for comparison.
-We observe that WV-HMC yields results with small statistical uncertainties even in regions where the sign problem is severe, in sharp contrast to the naive reweighting method and ALF.
+Figures~\ref{fig:number_density_6x6} and \ref{fig:energy_density_6x6} show the number and energy densities obtained using WV-HMC.
+For comparison, the results obtained using ALF ($\epsilon = 0.01$; sample size: 10,000--50,000) are also included.
+We observe that WV-HMC yields results with small statistical uncertainties even in regions where the sign problem is severe, in sharp contrast to the results obtained using ALF. \footnote{ A discrepancy in $\vev{e}$ between WV-HMC and ALF is observed in the parameter region free from the sign problem.
+We confirm that this discrepancy originates from the finite Trotter step and vanishes in the continuum limit $\epsilon \to 0$ \cite{Fukuma:2025cxg}. }